 Deciding between the three options is not so straightforward.
 Factors like your property’s condition, location, and rental value will decide what kind of guest or tenant is best.
 Additionally, your personal skill set and time allocation to being a host vs. landlord vs. simply a property owner will also make a difference.

 If Airbnb is a marketplace for hosts and guests to connect for short stays, then Blueground is a single host specializing in a complete guest experience for stays of a month or more.
 In this article, we walk you through the latter two options and present the ideal property owner scenario for both.

 Since 2008, Airbnb has primarily served budget-minded tourists.
 Although, the attractiveness of staying in someone else’s home goes beyond the travel expense report.
 From it’s beginning in San Francisco, Airbnb homes now exist in nearly every city center and remote corner of the Earth.
 These properties allow travelers to trade in the cookie-cutter hotel experience for one that offers a unique and comfortable space.

 Each apartment is managed by an individual host which means that no two are the same in layout, decorations nor experience.
 The degree of guest interactions varies greatly as well.
 The check-in process with Blueground is not impersonal at all as it conducted by a Blueground employee, who welcomes each guest face to face.

-Indeed, Blueground also lists on Airbnb for bookings of a month or longer in its 6 US cities, in addition to Athens, Dubai and Istanbul.
-The real estate technology company sees Airbnb as a complementary listing channel rather than a direct competitor.
+Indeed, Blueground also lists on Airbnb for bookings of a month or longer in its 6 US cities, in addition to Athens, Dubai, and Istanbul.
+The real estate technology company sees Airbnb as a complimentary listing channel rather than a direct competitor.